llingg/behaviour-benchmarking/README.md

     * This will create five `.json`files within the `bag`folder that will be used for the Benchmarking later.
 The _.json_ files are named: `BAGNAME_duckiebot_constance.json`, `BAGNAME_duckiebot_lane_pose.json`,`BAGNAME_duckiebot_node_info.json`,`BAGNAME_duckiebot_segment_count.json`, `BAGNAME_duckiebot_latencies.json`
     * Make sure that those files are readable by opening the `bag` folder in a terminal and running:
         * `sudo chmod 777 FILENAME.json`
+    * Then place all those files in the folder `~/behaviour-benchmarking/data/BenchmarkXY/json`

 ToDo: explain the results that are  given after the processing, like explain what the latency exactly is etc. Specially about the .json files